Our full COVID-19 Risk Assessment is available at the below link.

 - they are not able to get vaccinated for medical reasons

-Instead, NHS Test and Trace will inform affected individuals, children or their parents or carers that they have been in close contact with a positive case and advise them to take a PCR test.
-We would encourage all individuals to take a PCR test if advised to do so.
+Instead, NHS Test and Trace will inform affected individuals, children or their parents or carers that they have been in close contact with a positive case and advise them to carry out home testing every day, for 7 days, even if they have had a positive PCR in the last 90 days.

 Home Testing Guidance